Chinese hamster: Taxonomy

 The taxonomic names of the Chinese hamster and the closely related Chinese striped hamster are unsettled.
 Some authorities consider the Chinese hamster (C. griseus) and the Chinese striped hamster (C. barabensis) different species, whereas others classify them as subspecies, in which case the Latin name of the Chinese hamster becomes C. b. griseus, and the Chinese striped hamster becomes C. b. barabensis.

 Domestication

 Chinese hamsters were first domesticated as lab animals, but have mostly fallen out of use.
 They were subsequently kept as pets (although not the pet hamster species commonly kept in North America).

 Lab animals

-In the past, before scientists started using other rodents, Chinese hamsters were commonly used lab animals.
-They were replaced by the common mouse and rat, which are more convenient to breed and to keep in small cages; however, several biotech drugs are still being produced by putting the gene for the protein into Chinese hamster ovary cells, which then produce the protein.
+Early use of Chinese hamsters as laboratory animals included research of pneumocci and visceral leishmaniasis.
+Inbred lines of Chinese hamsters were found to spontaneously develop diabetes, causing it to be used as model organism.
+Cells from the Chinese hamster's ovaries were isolated in 1958 and cultured in vitro.
+They were chosen due to their low number of chromosomes which allowed for easier observation.
+Since then, Chinese hamster ovary cells are a commonly used tool in biological and biochemical research as well as production platform for biopharmaceuticals.